GregDav/om/README.md

 ## How to view?

 * (Soon here: a link to view the platform online)
+* Or install (see below).

 ## How to install?

 * Download the full platform here: [Dropbox](https://www.dropbox.com/sh/a6yodxwl8qslcwp/AADo4L6UrVUZnnySkzkHa9-2a?dl=1)
-* Or save any specific door.html in the current repository, in the online platform or in the [Dropbox](https://www.dropbox.com/sh/a6yodxwl8qslcwp/AADo4L6UrVUZnnySkzkHa9-2a?dl=0).
+* Or save any specific door.html from the current repository, from the online platform or from the [Dropbox](https://www.dropbox.com/sh/a6yodxwl8qslcwp/AADo4L6UrVUZnnySkzkHa9-2a?dl=0).
 * Before opening with Firefox, you may have to bypass CORS error:
 * paste "about:config" in the URL bar of firefox
 * then paste "security.fileuri.strict_origin_policy" in Search Preference Name